 Kermit Moore, in Memoriam

 Kermit Diton Moore (1929-2013) was an extraordinary talent and a reliably inventive Member and Board Member of the Musicians Club of New York.
-Below are links to obituaries, articles and performances of this great classical musician.
-Please make suggestions for further links by emailing bh@musiciansclubofny.org.
+Below are links to Musicians Club concerts that he curated and performed in, his obituary, articles and performances of this great classical musician.
+Please make suggestions for further links by emailing: bhunter@musiciansclubofny.org.

 Mr. Moore had the honor of conducting the Festival Orchestra of New York in the General Assembly Hall of the United Nations.
 There he conducted his own Many Thousand Gone and works by 18th-century black Brazilian composers from the region of Minas Gerais, Brazil.
 His chorus was the combined Glee Clubs of Morehouse and Spelman Universities of Atlanta.
 He also led a distinguished group of soloists including tenor George Shirley and baritone Rawn Spearman.